camunda/camunda-engine-unittest/README.md

 ```
 Explanation:

 * (1) A java class containing a JUnit Test.
-It uses the `ProcessEngineRule` for bootstrapping the process engine, as well as camunda-bpm-assert to make your test life easier.
+It uses the `ProcessEngineRule` for bootstrapping the process engine, as well as [camunda-bpm-assert][assert] to make your test life easier.
 * (2) Configuration file for the process engine.
 * (3) An example BPMN process.